 At the start of the school year, Principal Clark and Assistant Principal Cox focused on ELA.
 “I worked with the leadership team to identify instructional priorities that would foster the changes in literacy instruction they wanted to see,” Ashley recounts.
 “Then, together, we aligned the school’s professional development, observations, and teacher support to address those priorities.”

 After the fall semester, Ashley met with Principal Clark and Assistant Principal Cox for Denison’s mid-year meeting.
-They reviewed data from their ANet interim assessments and were excited to see improvements in ELA, math growth had stagnated.
+They reviewed data and student work and were excited to see improvements in ELA, but math growth had stagnated.

 “Math had taken a backseat,” says Ashley.
 “To address that, we wanted math teachers to get the same level of support.”